Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 edit.jsp

-Note: Exactly close the update button, we create a hidden text box and in this text box, we store specific table ids that can be retrieved.
-This hidden Id helps in updating existing records.
+Note: Look exactly at closing the update button I created the hidden text box which holds specific table IDs that can be retrieved.
+This hidden ID helps in updating existing records.

 See just before the form tag is closed if any update error occurred this page will display a suitable message.